Eleven places I would like to visit in 2016

 The Sapa Valley in Vietnam

 The first country I would like to visit in 2016 is Vietnam: the mixture of interesting history, unique culture and minority groups, buzzing cities and incredible natural sites is what attracts me to it.
 If I had to pick one place in Vietnam that I wouldn’t want to miss during my trip, I would say the Sapa Valley.
 Cascading rice terraces, mountains, small villages where people still follow a traditional life style, colorful markets, and the possibility to go on amazing hikes: it seems that Sapa Valley has all that I look for in a destination!
-I have even found the perfect tour operator that may organize my trip there – Vietnam Discovery offers a great range of tours, including excellent in depth tours of Sapa.

 Angkor Wat in Cambodia

-I love visiting archeological site and I would never dare going to South East Asia without planning a visit to Angkor Wat, the most famous UNESCO protected site of Cambodia.
+I love visiting archeological site and I would never dare going to South East Asia without planning a visit to Angkor Wat, the most famous UNESCO World Heritage Site of Cambodia.
 The Khmers’ national symbol is a fantastic example of architecture, the epicenter of their civilization and it is little wonder why Cambodian are so proud of it.
 My plan is to spend at least 3 days wondering the entire complex of Angkor and one of them would be definitely used to visit it at sunrise, to admire it under a special light.

 Europe is an incredibly varied continent, with landscapes that span from the picture perfect beaches of Sardinia to the astonishing fjords of Norway.
 Europe has a lot to offer to its visitors, and despite the reputation of being incredibly expensive for travelers, with a few tricks and research it is possible to visit it even on a limited budget.
 Eurorail passes connect the entire continent and budget airlines make traveling cheap and easy.
 I intend to explore more of Europe this year and I have a few places in mind to check out.